HoagyC/sparse_coding/README.md

 ## Sparse Coding

-`toy_model.py` contains code which allows for the replication of the first half of the post [Taking features out of superposition with sparse autoencoders](https://www.lesswrong.com/posts/z6QQJbtpkEAX3Aojj/interim-research-report-taking-features-out-of-superposition).
+`python replicate_toy_models.py` runs code which allows for the replication of the first half of the post [Taking features out of superposition with sparse autoencoders](https://www.lesswrong.com/posts/z6QQJbtpkEAX3Aojj/interim-research-report-taking-features-out-of-superposition).

-Run `python toy_model.py` to copy the l1 / dict_size sweep in the original post.
+`run.py` contains a more flexible set of functions for generating datasets using Pile10k and then running sparse coding activations on real models, incluidng gpt-2-small and custom models.

 The repo also contains utils for running code on vast.ai computers which can speed up these sweeps.